Tushar98644/R-xml2/README.md

 - [Contributing](#contributing)
 - [License](#license)

-# Introduction
+## Introduction

-The xml2 package in R provides a powerful set of tools for parsing and working with XML and HTML content.
-This repository aims to provide comprehensive tests and examples to help users understand and leverage the capabilities of the xml2 package.
+The XML package in R has been in maintenance mode for several years, and there's a push to migrate packages depending on XML to alternatives such as xml2, which is actively developed.
+This project aims to support this migration effort by contributing patches to packages dependent on XML, implementing the switch to xml2, and documenting example mappings from XML to xml2 code.

-# Tests Overview
+## Tests Overview

 This repository contains three tests: